mike99mac/minimy-mike99mac/README.md

 That sounds easy, right?

 ## Acquire the hardware
 I would recommend a Raspberry Pi (RasPi) 4B with at least 4 GB of memory.
 Yes, they're still hard to get, but not impossible.
-Hopefully the RasPi 5 is coming soon and easy to get.
+Hopefully the RasPi 5 is coming soon and will be faster, stronger cheaper and easy to get.

 Don't buy a cheap USB microphone.
 The sweet spot might be around $25 for flat disk type with an on-off switch for visible privacy.
 It is best to move the microphone away from the speakers